 Latin: Elementary and Intermediate Latin are concentrated in a year-long sequence (Latin 103-222).
 Latin 103 is a fairly rapid introduction, covering many of the elements of inflection, vocabulary, grammar, and syntax.
 The text, the Oxford Latin Course, takes the form of a narrative of the life of the Roman poet Horace.
 From the beginning, students are taught to read connected Latin prose.
 Since the text also includes much supplemental material, the course also functions as an imaginative introduction not only to the language, but also to the culture and literature of the classical world-Greek as well as Roman.
 The course is usually a challenging review for entering students with one or two years of high school Latin or a year or two gap since their last look at the language.
 Latin 103 is offered fall semester only.
 Latin 222 continues where 103 leaves off, covering the remaining elements of syntax and grammar.
 Excerpts from Horace's poetry are introduced early in the semester.
 By the end of the course, students will have read extended excerpts from one or more additional authors.
 Those who end with a high B or above average should be ready to enter a 300-level seminar the following year.
 Latin 222 is offered spring semester only.

-The full year (or, for those qualified, 225) is recommended for all students and is essential for those wishing to read literary texts.
+The full year is recommended for all students and is essential for those wishing to read literary texts.
 The reading material in all courses in the Latin curriculum from early in 222 on is selected for its importance in later literatures.
-Completion of at least 222 or 225 is recommended for those considering the ICCS Classical Studies in Rome Semester since students would then be qualified for attractive advanced courses in Latin.
+Completion of at least 222 is recommended for those considering the ICCS Classical Studies in Rome Semester since students would then be qualified for attractive advanced courses in Latin.

 Four-year plan: There is no typical four-year plan for a major in Classics, but some general advice can be offered.
+There are two possible tracks in the Classics major: Classical Languages and Literature, and Classical Studies.
+These two tracks allow students a range of options by which they can choose the amount of language and civilization studies that they take.
 Entering students who have had Latin previously should take the placement test or consult with the department about the appropriate Latin courses for the first year.
 Otherwise a student should take beginning Latin in the first year, or, if there is strong reason, beginning Greek.
 Students should not attempt beginning Latin and beginning Greek in the same year, but for optimal flexibility beginning Greek should be taken a soon as possible.
-The strongest major program includes substantial work in both languages, but students may choose to concentrate in one language or the other.
-Humanities 101 is strongly recommended for the first year.
+The strongest major program in the Classical Languages and Literature track includes substantial work in both languages, but students may choose to concentrate in one language or the other.
+In addition to the languages, students may take a broad array of courses in ancient history, art and archaeology, mythology, ancient philosophy, or linguistics.
+These courses may be combined with some language study for those students interested in the Classical Studies track.
+Humanities 101, a required introductory course for the major, is strongly recommended for the first year.
 The senior seminar is taken in the second semester of senior year.
-Courses in ancient history, art and archaeology, mythology, or ancient philosophy may be taken according to interest and career plans.
 Considerations regarding off-campus study have been mentioned above, and careful planning is necessary, with the help of one's adviser.
 Majors considering graduate work in classics should also study German or French to the intermediate level.

 Although the following is an excellent four-year plan to complete a major in classics, there is always room for considerable variation: